Madhumithra182/CODTECH-1/README.md

 Objective:

-The primary objective of thr python programming language is to provide w din, easy to keatn and powerful langauge that emphasizes readability snd efficiency
+The primary objective of thr python programming language is to provide simple, easy to learn and powerful langauge that emphasizes readability and efficiency

 key Activities :